* Please scroll down for the registration form *

 REGISTRATION INFORMATION (please scroll down for the registration form)

-$120 MODERATELY REDUCED Fee with Early Registration (individuals with limited resources may select this rate, which is available until August 4th)
+$120 REDUCED Registration Fee (individuals with limited resources may select this rate)

-$200 REGULAR Registration Fee (individuals may select this rate at any time, including during the early-registration period)
+$200 REGULAR Registration Fee (all individuals may select this rate at any time)

 $300 SUPPORTER Registration Fee (individuals who wish to support the conference may select this higher rate at any time, which helps to subsidize the registration for individuals with limited resources)